jkvetina/ADT/doc/install.md

 ## Quick start guide

+- run `python config.py -version` to check your component versions
 - run `python config.py` which will guide you through the setup
     - read more about config file if needed
 - run `python export.py` to export database and/or APEX into your repo